San Diego, Californialemonlaw2019-04-11T08:57:11-07:00

 The California Lemon Law

 The California lemon law , a part of the Song-Beverly Consumer Warranty Act, provides a remedy for consumers who purchase a vehicle with substantial defects that affect its use, value or safety.
-California lemon law protections kick in if your dealer repeatedly fails to repair the defect.
+The lemon law protections kick in if your dealer repeatedly fails to repair the defect.
 If you qualify for its protections, you can choose between a buyback of the vehicle or a replacement vehicle.

 Auto Dealer Fraud Law

-While the California lemon law is designed to protect you against substandard vehicles, auto dealer fraud law is designed to protect you against dishonest auto dealers.
+While the lemon law is designed to protect you against substandard vehicles, auto dealer fraud law is designed to protect you against dishonest auto dealers.
 It is the process of the sale, not the condition of the vehicle, that triggers a claim.
 Some ways to invoke its protection include allegations of misrepresentation, deliberate concealment, and sharp business practices.

-California auto dealer law provides you with the right to certain information about the vehicle and the transaction, including:
+Auto dealer law provides you with the right to certain information about the vehicle and the transaction, including:

 Any negative equity in the vehicle